metosin/reitit/doc/ring/default_middleware.md

 [metosin/reitit-middleware "0.5.13"]
 ```

-Any Ring middleware can be used with `reitit-ring`, but using data-driven middleware is preferred as they are easier to manage and in many cases, yield better performance. `reitit-middleware` contains a set of common ring middleware, lifted into data-driven middleware.
+Any Ring middleware can be used with `reitit-ring`, but using data-driven middleware is preferred as they are easier to manage and in many cases yield better performance. `reitit-middleware` contains a set of common ring middleware, lifted into data-driven middleware.

 * [Parameter Handling](#parameters-handling)
 * [Exception Handling](#exception-handling)